jouwdan/tutors-final-project/README.md

 ### Objectives

-My objectives for this project were as follows:
+My objectives for this project was to improve these 4 core areas of the Tutors project:

-1. Create a more engaging learner experience, with a fresh, modern interface & improved user experience.
+1. Create a more engaging learner experience, by improving the user experience and creating a fresh, modern interface that works well on all devices.
-2. Improve the developer experience by creating a monorepo and tidying up the codebase.
+2. Work alongside the Tutors Tech Team to improve accessibility in Tutors, creating a more inclusive learning experience, and building a brand for the project.
-3. Open up the project to contributions from the open source developer community.
+3. Improve the developer experience by tidying up the codebase and converting the polyrepos into a single monorepo.
-4. Bring exposure to the Tutors Open Source Project by presenting it to a wider audience.
+4. Open up the project to contributions from the open source developer community & bring exposure to the Tutors Open Source Project by presenting it to a wider audience.

 ### Motivation